96boards/website/_product/ce/ultra96/README.md

 permalink: /product/ultra96/
 shortname: ultra96
 description: |-
-    Ultra96™ is an Arm-based, Xilinx Zynq UltraScale+™ MPSoC development board based on the Linaro 96Boards Consumer Edition specification.
-This board boots from the provided Delkin 16 GB microSD card, pre-loaded with Linux.
+    The Ultra96-V2 updates and refreshes the Ultra96 product that was released in 2018.
+Like Ultra96, the Ultra96-V2 is an Arm-based, Xilinx Zynq UltraScale+ ™ MPSoC development board based on the Linaro 96Boards Consumer Edition (CE) specification.
+Ultra96-V2 will be available in more countries around the world as it has been designed with a certified radio module from Microchip.
+Additionally, all components are updated to allow industrial temperature grade options.
+Additional power control and monitoring will be possible with the included Infineon Pmics.
 keywords: |-
     processing, power, Wi-Fi, Bluetooth connectivity, GPS, development, board, mid-tier, xilinx, fpga, processor, low cost, Product, Development, Platform
 product_short_desc: "Ultra96™ is an Arm-based, Xilinx Zynq UltraScale+™ MPSoC development board"